enclustra-bsp/bsp-altera/documentation/4_Deployment.md

 mmc write 0 0 0x100000
 ```

+7. When completed, remove the SD card and configure the hardware for eMMC boot.

-7. Optional: If a bigger rootfs partition is required, it can be increased after booting from eMMC memory into Linux.
+8. Optional: If a bigger rootfs partition is required, it can be increased after booting from eMMC memory into Linux.
 The data on the disk will be preserved while the partition table is modified.

 Run fdisk tool: